English

 Intuitively, it may seem that the nozzle diameter shouldn't affect the maximum amount of plastic that the hotend can heat in a given amount of time.
 However, with bigger nozzles, you can slightly increase MVS due to lower mechanical resistance - basically, it's a bit easier for the filament to get pushed through the nozzle.

-And vice-versa, with smaller nozzles, you'll have to decrease MVS a bit.
+And vice versa, with smaller nozzles, you'll have to decrease MVS a bit.

 With larger nozzles, consider increasing the nozzle temperature to allow for even bigger MVS.
-E.g. you can print PLA 10-20 °C hotter than our standard profile when using a 0.6 mm nozzle.
+E.g., you can print PLA 10-20 °C hotter than our standard profile when using a 0.6 mm nozzle.

 Preview MVS

 On smaller models, you'll notice you're not being capped by MVS at all.
-Likewise, if you're printing with small layer height, you're most likely not going to be capped by MVS.
+Likewise, if you're printing with a small layer height, you're most likely not going to be capped by MVS.

 Big thanks to Bob George for his help on this article